audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 - **grypeInstallDir:** Directory where Grype is installed.

 **Usage:**
-This template is to be included in a stage dedicated to SBOM analysis.
+Include this template in a stage dedicated to SBOM analysis.
 It consumes the SBOM artifact and produces vulnerability reports.

 ---